 Overnight wearing of the molds is comfortable.
 Initially, there is ‘lens awareness’ but most patients become unaware of their presence within 15-20 minutes and only for the first few days and not felt thereafter.
 Because the lenses are large and configured to match the cornea’s shape and are worn overnight the adaptation is very short.

-- You are unable to wear contacts due to dry eyes or allergies.
+- Are unable to wear contacts due to dry eyes or allergies.

-- You dislike glasses or contacts or they are restrictive if worn at your job or hobby environment.
+- Dislike wearing glasses or daytime contacts or they are restrictive or uncomfortable if worn at your job (law enforcement, firefighter, lifeguard, etc.) or hobby environment.

-- You would like to swim, ski, surf or do any sport or recreation without needing daytime corrective lenses.
+- Would like to swim, ski, surf or do any sport or recreation without needing daytime corrective lenses.

-OrthoK can be performed on practically any myopic (nearsighted) person with healthy eyes and not pregnant, who can learn to apply and remove a contact lens and follow lens care directions.
+Ortho-K can be performed on practically any myopic (nearsighted), with or without astigmatism, person with healthy eyes and not pregnant, who can learn to apply and remove a contact lens and follow lens care directions.